porterjamesj/website/content/blog/wedding-videobooth.md

 whenever the lighting changed, the algorithm would stop working, since the "typical" color profiles that we'd hard-coded for each bulb were only typical in very specific light conditions.
-In order to get things working again, we would have to manually change the code to adapt to the new light conditions, which was time consuming since our code was getting pretty gnarly at this point.
+In order to get things working again, we would have to figure out the new typical color ranges by trial and error, and manually change the code accordingly.

 There was no way to know what the light conditions at the wedding venue would be like in advance, so if we didn't come up with a better